-\$200 Fijian cash will be more than enough to bring during the kayaking and it is unlikely you will be able to spend that.
-Souvenirs and crafts are available to buy at some of the islands we visit.
-The amount required in Nadi for meals will generally be covered by about \$40-\$60 a day, with alcohol extra.
+\$200 in Fijian cash will be more than enough to bring during the kayaking and it is unlikely you will be able to spend that.
+The amount required in Nadi for meals and sightseeing will generally be covered by about \$40-60 a day not including alcohol.
 There are ATM machines at the airport and in the main centres and there is a 24 hour bank at the airport.
 This is the most efficient way to obtain Fijian dollars.
 Credit cards are accepted in larger stores or hotels but don't rely on being able to use one everywhere.